Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 Tax may not be uppermost on the minds of a couple getting divorced, but a well-drafted settlement can minimise tax liabilities during the upheaval.
 Here is a brief summary of some of the key tax points to bear in mind.

-For people who are getting divorced, it’s important not to underestimate the tax impact when drawing up a settlement.
+For people who are getting divorced, it’s important not to underestimate the tax implications of divorce when drawing up a settlement.
 Income tax, capital gains tax (CGT) and inheritance tax (IHT) all need to be addressed, and it’s vital to get expert advice on these and other tax-related issues.

 For a more detailed explanation of the tax implications of divorce read our article Taxation and Divorce.